 On June 29, 2014, we completed a definitive agreement for the sub-license of intellectual property to M-Field Energy Corporation ("M-Field") for material handling systems to be deployed in Europe ("M-Field Licensing Agreement").
-Ballard will also provide M-Field with engineering services support into early-2015 to assist in optimizing system integration activities utilizing Ballard fuel cell stacks.
+Ballard will also provide M-Field with engineering services support through 2015 to assist in optimizing system integration activities utilizing Ballard fuel cell stacks.
 The agreement has an initial value of approximately \$1 million.
 Also under the agreement, Ballard will be the exclusive supplier of fuel cell stacks, including the FCgen®-1020ACS air-cooled and FCvelocity®-9SSL liquid-cooled stack products, for all material handling systems deployed by M-Field in Europe.
-Amounts earned from the M-Field Licensing Agreement (a nominal amount in the first quarter of 2015, nil in the first quarter of 2014, and \$0.8 million in 2014) are recorded as Technology Solutions revenues.
+Amounts earned from the M-Field Licensing Agreement (approximately \$0.2 million in the second quarter and first half of

+2014, and \$0.8 million in 2014) are recorded as Technology Solutions revenues.
 Prior to the completion of the M-Field Licensing Agreement, we acquired the material handling intellectual property portfolio of H2 Logic A/S, a leading European manufacturer of hydrogen refueling stations and fuel cell systems for applications such as forklift trucks and tow tractors when H2 Logic A/S made a strategic decision to narrow its business focus to hydrogen refueling stations.
 Ballard is sub-licensing this intellectual property to M-Field.

-On June 19, 2014, we completed a definitive agreement with Azure Hydrogen Energy Science and Technology Corporation ("Azure") in relation to an assembly license for Telecom Backup Power systems for the China market ("Azure Telecom Backup Power Licensing Agreement").
+On June 19, 2014, we completed a definitive agreement with Azure in relation to an assembly license for Telecom Backup Power systems for the China market ("Azure Telecom Backup Power Licensing Agreement").
 The agreement had an estimated value of \$7.2 million over 2014 and 2015.
-In addition to the payment for the assembly license, Ballard was to be the exclusive supplier of subsystems to Azure including FCgen®-1020ACS air-cooled fuel cell stacks and fuel processors and was to receive a royalty payment for each Telecom Backup Power system sold in China should Azure successfully execute its Business Plan and achieve volume commitments.
-On January 2, 2015, we announced that we have given termination notice on this agreement as a result of material breaches by Azure.
-Amounts earned from the Azure Telecom Backup Power Licensing Agreement (nil in the first quarter of 2015 and the first quarter of 2014, and \$3.8 million in 2014) prior to the contract termination are recorded as Technology Solutions revenues.
+In addition to the payment for the assembly license, Ballard was to be the exclusive supplier of subsystems to Azure including FCgen®-1020ACS aircooled fuel cell stacks and fuel processors and was to receive a royalty payment for each Telecom Backup Power system sold in China should Azure successfully execute its Business Plan and achieve volume commitments.
+On January 2, 2015, we announced that we had given termination notice on this agreement as a result of material breaches by Azure.
+Amounts earned from the Azure Telecom Backup Power Licensing Agreement (nil in 2015, approximately \$1.5 million in the second quarter and first half of 2014, and \$3.8 million in 2014) prior to the contract termination and subsequent mutual release are recorded as Technology Solutions revenues.